Law and Justice : objective and definition

 Introduction of the Law and Justice: – Law is a set of laws, guidelines, principles, & values established by a nation’s government to control individuals’ lives and acts.
 Laws are codified in specific provisions and are regulated by the government and its authorities, such as the paramilitary forces, police, & judiciary.
-Justice, on the other side, it is a more abstract term based on the concepts of equality of rights & justice.
+Justice, on the other side, is a more abstract term based on the concepts of equality of rights & justice.

 Law